Jerome3590/AWS-PGx-Analysis-Setup/emr/emr_studio/drug_feature_importance_pipeline/README.md

 1. Analyze **feature importance interactions** to identify how pairs of features interact with each other.
 2. Use this information to uncover deeper insights into relationships between features and their combined impact on predictions.

-CatBoost's built-in tools for interaction analysis are leveraged in this step.
+CatBoost's built-in tools for interaction analysis are leveraged to understand what drugs may be acting together.

 ---